Could Ajijic Mexico be the best place for retirees to live?

 For reviews of shopping in Ajijic click here.

-The charm of Ajijic are the many colourful colonial buildings in Ajijic scattered around the cobblestoned streets.
-You could spend a few hours just wandering around and up and down the streets and enjoying the old world charm.
+The charm of Ajijic is the many colourful colonial buildings in Ajijic scattered around the cobblestoned streets.
+You could spend a few hours just wandering around and up and down the streets and enjoying the old-world charm.

-The Malecon on Lake Chapala in Ajijic is a great place to enjoy picture perfect sunrises or sunsets.
-The best time for a walk is before the heat of the day sets in.
-Weekends are family time and you will see families setting up areas around the Malecon for parties and get-togethers.
+The Malecon on Lake Chapala in Ajijic is great for enjoying picture-perfect sunrises or sunsets.
+The best time for a walk is before the day’s heat sets in.
+Weekends are family time, and you will see families setting up areas around the Malecon for parties and get-togethers.

 Hiking in Ajijic